internal-DragonSecurity/lookingglass/README.md

 Small golang to do network diagnostics

 ## Use the Docker image:

+Head over to https://ghcr.io/dragonsecurity/lookingglass to view the latest builds and their checksums

 ```shell
 docker pull ghcr.io/dragonsecurity/lookingglass:latest
 docker run -p 4041:4041 ghcr.io/dragonsecurity/lookingglass:latest